gotoiot/service-django-rest-api/README.md

 #### Assesments sample data

 The application comes with sample data at `.fixtures/assesments.json`.
-To load this data you have to execute the command `docker-compose run code-api python manage.py migrate` and then, execute the command `docker-compose run code-api python manage.py loaddata .fixtures/assesments.json` as explained in the [Getting Started](#getting-started) section.
+To load this data you have to execute the command `docker-compose run django-rest-api python manage.py migrate` and then, execute the command `docker-compose run django-rest-api python manage.py loaddata .fixtures/assesments.json` as explained in the [Getting Started](#getting-started) section.

 #### Using the Assesments admin site